aliemirkoca/aliemirkoca/README.md

 ### 🌱 I’m Currently Learning...

 I am always challenging myself to learn more.
 My current focus is on:
-* Integrating Python ML models with a .NET Core backend.
+* Integrating Python ML models.
 * Writing more efficient SQL queries and optimizing database access with Entity Framework Core.
 * Advanced software architecture and design patterns.